Charlene Fossum collection of subculture publications

 Scope and Contents

-This collection contains books, issues from magazines and catalogs, manga, and a pin, all collected throughout the 1980s and 1990s by Charlene Fossum, an African American goth who grew up in the Philadelphia area.
+This collection contains books, issues of magazines and catalogs, manga, and a pin, all collected throughout the 1980s and 1990s by Charlene Fossum, a Black goth who grew up in the Philadelphia area.
 Items were either purchased by mail order, from stores in Philadelphia, or stores in New York City (e.g. Tower Records), and are connected either to alternative goth subculture or to Japanese style and culture.

 Dates